 5. I resolve to become even better at personalization

-“If you want to stand out in 2019, you need to personalize your marketing – and that means personalized content, products, emails, and more,” writes Nidhi Dave at Single Grain.
+“If you want to stand out, you need to personalize your marketing – and that means personalized content, products, emails, and more,” writes Nidhi Dave at Single Grain.
 “With the availability of data like purchase history, consumer behavior, and links clicked, custom content has never been easier.”
 And if you’re looking for inspiration, check out our guide to using real-time data in email.

 6. I resolve to use machine learning and AI